-In last-minute swap, an animated, young pianist takes the stage at Merrill
+Animated young pianist an impressive late fill-in on stage at Merrill

 The Schubert is a work that some pianists play with an easygoing, gentle poetry, and others present as an emotional roller coaster, with dance-like passages and irresistibly shapely melodies offsetting long stretches of troubled, intense writing.
 By the time Vondráček reached this final work on his program, there was little doubt that he takes the more highly charged approach.

-But there were still surprises, among them, the suppleness with which he managed Schubert’s transitions from major- to minor-key iterations of his themes, his gradual building of the streams of conflicting emotions within the architectural grandeur of the opening movement, and not least, the almost reckless tempos he brought to the third and fourth movements.
+But there were still surprises, among them the suppleness with which he managed Schubert’s transitions from major- to minor-key iterations of his themes, his gradual building of the streams of conflicting emotions within the architectural grandeur of the opening movement, and not least, the almost reckless tempos he brought to the third and fourth movements.

 There were times I wondered whether high-contrast juxtapositions and pushing the extremes were the only tools in Vondráček’s interpretive arsenal.
 Determining that will require hearing him again, in a broader selection of works.
 This introductory performance, though, made that a welcome prospect.